Left Arrow Overview

 Medical history questions

 Medical history questions must be included in every Botox consent form.
-They are crucial for ensuring safe and effective treatments.
+They’re crucial for ensuring safe and effective treatments.

-These questions must be specific and identify if the patient has perhaps an allergy to latex or certain preservatives found in Botox or has a pre-existing condition, such as neuromuscular disorders, that may be at higher risk for complications from Botox.
+These questions must be specific and identify if the patient has any allergies (such as an allergy to latex or certain preservatives found in Botox), or they have a pre-existing condition, such as neuromuscular disorders, that may make them at higher risk for complications from Botox.

 Botox treatment form template to use